milonmaze/privacy-terms-observatory/policies.google.com/technologies/location-data.md

 From your saved activity

-If you’re signed in to your Google Account and have Web & App Activity turned on, your activity data on Google sites, apps, and services may be saved in your account’s Web & App Activity.
+If you’re signed in to your Google Account and have certain history controls turned on, such as Search Services History and Web & App Activity, your activity data on Google sites, apps, and services may be saved as history in your Google Account.
 Some activity may include information about the general area you were in when using the Google service.
 When you search for something using a general area, your search will use an area of at least 3 sq km, or expand until the area represents the locations of at least 1,000 people.
 This helps protect your privacy.

 In some cases, areas that you have searched from in the past may be used to estimate a relevant location for your search.
 For example, if you search for coffee shops while in Chelsea, Google might show results for Chelsea in future searches.

-You can view and control your Web & App Activity at My Activity.
+You can view and control how activity data is saved in your Google Account at My Activity.

 If you’re not signed in to your Google Account, Google may store some location information for previous searches from the device you’re using to help provide more relevant results and recommendations.
 If you turn off Search customization, Google won’t use previous search activity to estimate your location.
 Learn more about how to search and browse privately.